 To start, pull the image from Docker Hub (only necessary to get the latest version):

 Start local analysis with

-source-directory pointing to the root of your project:
+source-directory pointing to the root of your project and

 http://localhost:8080 in your browser to examine inspection results.
-Here, you can also reconfigure the analysis, see the User interface overview section for details.
+Here, you can also reconfigure the analysis, see the Inspection report section for details.
 When done, you can stop the web server by pressing Ctrl-C in the console.